Kyriosity/read-write/README+/.net/README+/a.review/cs-drawbacks.md

 # C# - Drawbacks (minority report)

-Art can be perfect, but no technology.
-With all its goodies __C#__ got downsides as bulky declarations of hierarchies, rigid interfaces, or restrained generics.
+Art can be perfect, but not technology.
+With all its goodies __C#__ has downsides as bulky declarations of hierarchies, rigid interfaces, or restrained generics.

 The following language artifacts are awkward leastwise for me.